-They're tasty, convenient and can be enjoyed on all kinds of diets.
+They’re tasty, convenient, and can be enjoyed on all kinds of diets — from keto to vegan.

-Despite being high in fat, they also have a number of impressive benefits for your health (and weight).
+Despite being high in fat, they have a number of impressive health and weight benefits.

-They contain a hard, inedible outer shell that usually needs to be cracked open to release the fruit inside.
+They contain a hard, inedible outer shell that usually needs to be cracked open to release the kernel inside.

-Fortunately, you can buy most nuts from the store "pre-shelled" so that you don't have to crack them open yourself.
+Fortunately, you can buy most nuts from the store already shelled and ready to eat.

-Here is a list of some of the most commonly consumed nuts:
+Here are some of the most commonly consumed nuts:

 - Brazil nuts

 Though peanuts are technically legumes like peas and beans, they’re usually referred to as nuts due to their similar nutrition profile and characteristics.

 SUMMARY Nuts are edible, high-fat seed kernels enclosed by a hard shell.
 They’re widely eaten as a snack food or used in cooking.